Written by on . Last updated May 25th, 2026.

 Earthquake Summary

-The earthquake struck on land in New Zealand, 180 kilometer (112 mi) east of Tauranga in Bay of Plenty.
+This earthquake hit under water in the South Pacific Ocean, right off the coast of New Zealand (7 mi offshore), 188 kilometer east of Tauranga in Bay of Plenty.
 The center of this earthquake had a quite shallow depth of 35 km.
 Shallow earthquakes usually have a larger impact than earthquakes deep in the earth.

 Date and Time: May 3, 2026 09:19 (Auckland Time)